visciang/telegram/README.md

 # Telegram Bot API

-Telegram Bot API request.

-The module expose a light layer over the Telegram Bot API HTTP-based interface, it does not expose any "(data)binding" over the HTTP interface and tries to abstract away only the boilerplate for building / sending / serializing the API requests.
+This module expose a light layer over the Telegram Bot API HTTP-based interface, it does not expose any "(data)binding" over the HTTP interface and tries to abstract away only the boilerplate for building / sending / serializing the API requests.

-Compared to a full-binded interface it could result less elixir frendly but it will work with any version of the Bot API, hopefully without updates or incompatibily with new Bot API versions (as much as they remain backward compatible).
+Compared to a full data-binded interface it could result less "typed frendly" but it will work with any version of the Bot API, hopefully without updates or incompatibily with new Bot API versions (as much as they remain backward compatible).